Snapr/html-projects/docs/js-native.md

  "Upload Error: Invalid login details"

- Invalidate current token, call the logout function, and direct the user to the root level HTML page.
+ Clear current token and stored user details, call the logout function, and direct the user to the root level HTML page.

 * An error response with type `validation.duplicate_upload` - This file has been uploaded before, display an alert: